userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/user-administration.md

 You must assign a license to a use, however if you use gsuit enterprise it's automatic

-Suspended users will not be able to login and will not get emails or calendar invites
+Suspended users will not be able to log in and will not get emails or calendar invites

 \---